dubyte/dir2opds/README.md

 # dir2opds - serve books from a directory
- dir2opds inspect the given folder and serve an opds 1.1 compliant server
+ dir2opds inspects the given folder and serve an OPDS 1.1 compliant server.

 # Overview
- There are good options to serve books using opds.
-Calibre is good for that but if your server is headless sometimes install calibre just for serve the books don't seems to be the best option.
+ There are good options to serve books using OPDS.
+Calibre is good for that but if your server is headless, install Calibre doesn't seem to be the best option.

- That is why calibre2opds exists, but if you have too many books and you don't want to create a calibre library.

- dir2opds could help you to have an opds server from a directory if you follow one rule:
+ That is why calibre2opds exists, but if you have too many books and you don't want to create a Calibre library dir2opds could help you to have an OPDS server from a directory with one condition:

- - A folder should have only folders or only files (aka books).
+ - A folder should have only folders or only files.

- It is ok to have sub-folders.

 # change log
   - [Changelog](CHANGELOG.md)